-As a result of close and ongoing collaboration with the fisheries acoustics community, Echoview supports data from:
+As a result of close and ongoing collaboration with the fisheries acoustics community, Echoview is used to analyze data from:

 - Single-beam echosounders, including: